 In the bathroom, a tempting bath and pillow menu lay by the oversized bathtub.
 The bath menu offered pampering bath products which could be ordered for an in-room spa bath experience.
 The pillow menu had a range of pillow types.
 I was drawn to the aromatherapy pillow which was fragranced with essential aromatherapy oils.
 I requested it and it was brought it to my room.
 I promptly fell asleep on it to enjoy the best sleep I’d had in days.

-The Taj Cape Town has just won the award for the top 5-star hotel in South Africa in the 2016 Lilizela Awards.
+The Taj Cape Town has just won awards for the top 5-star hotel in South Africa.
 The hotel is owned by the prestigious Taj Hotels group, which gives it a touch of Indian inspiration.
 Headquartered in Mumbai, the group has built a reputation for restoring historic landmarks around the world over the past century.
 The striking exterior façade of the original Reserve Bank building was inspired by the iconic Palazzo Pitti in Florence, (which I visited about two years ago).

 The old banking hall of the Reserve Bank now serves as the opulent lounge area.
 A barrel-vaulted skylight dominates the hall.
 Many of the fixtures and fittings are the originals which have been beautifully restored, including the bank’s fluted marble columns.